joshuaandrewsN/ncpbootcamp/DataResiliency/DataResiliency.rst

 - Set in Prism upon VM creation, or edit after VM created (offline | online).

-**Anti-Affinity Rules (VM-to-VM)**

-- Restrict VMs from running on same host(s).

-  - Normally doesn’t but can if an HA event occurs.

-- Set in cli (not Prism).

-  - Requires VM Group
-  - VMs in same VM Group not running on same hosts.

 **Licensing**

-- (Anti-)Affinity Rules available with all licenses
+- Affinity Rules available with all licenses

-  - See HERE (Starter / Pro / Ultimate).